Efficient exploration of reionization parameters for the upcoming 21 cm observations using a photon conserving semi-numerical model SCRIPT: Model with recombination and feedback

 \item The number density of recombinations $n_{\mathrm{rec}, i}$ in each cell is computed self-consistently by tracking the ionization history of that cell.
 We account for the subgrid clumping of the IGM by introducing another free parameter $C_{\mathrm{HII}}$, which is the globally averaged clumping factor.
 In the presence of recombinations, the condition for assigning a cell to be ionized, \eqn{eq:nion_geq_nH}, is modified to \be n_{\mathrm{ion, avail}, i} \geq n_{H, i} + n_{\mathrm{rec}, i}, \ee with the rest of the algorithm for generating ionization maps remaining unchanged.

 \item We implement radiative feedback suppressing star formation in low mass haloes using a Jeans mass-based prescription.
 The prescription relies on the value of the temperature at each grid cell, and hence the amount of feedback too varies from cell to cell.
+So, the minimum halo mass for a cell (say $i$) is given by $M_{\mathrm{min}, i} = \mathrm{Max} \left[M_{\mathrm{cool}}, M_{J,i}\right]$, where $M_{\mathrm{cool}}$ is the minimum mass of haloes that can cool via atomic transitions and $M_{J,i}$ is the Jeans mass at virial overdensity.
+The Jeans mass depends upon the temperature of the region ($\propto T^{3/2}$) and is higher than $M_{\mathrm{cool}}$ in the ionized regions.
+It is thus clear that the $M_{\mathrm{min}}$ is determined by the atomic cooling in the neutral regions and by Jeans mass in the feedback affected ionized regions.
+The ionizing photon production rate of a cell then can be computed by summing over weighted contribution from neutral and ionized regions within a cell.
 Note that the minimum mass of haloes that can produce ionizing photons is not a free parameter any more, it is given by the atomic cooling condition in neutral regions and by the radiative feedback in the ionized regions.

 \item It must be emphasized that the ionization map at a given redshift depends on the thermal and ionization history of the IGM.
 This makes the model very different from its basic form of \secn{sec:two_param_model}.
 While the maps for the two parameter single-snapshot model at a given redshift can be generated without any knowledge of the history of that cell, that is not possible for this extended full-history model any more.
 Consequently, the model becomes much slower computationally.